12 Questions About Money To Ask Yourself Today

 Asking yourself questions about money should be a regular part of your financial plan.
 After all, money is something that affects you every single day of your life.

-It’s used to pay for our shelter.
-It’s used to purchase food for our families.
-It’s used to purchase heat in the winter.
-It’s used to purchase necessary medical care.
+It’s used to pay for your shelter, to purchase food for your family, to purchase heat in the winter, and to purchase necessary medical care.
 The list could go on and on.

 For being so important, you’d think we’d devote more time trying to keep it.
 However, it seems like we regularly devote more time trying to find new ways to spend it.

 Due to this interesting paradox, I find it necessary to occasionally sit back and reflect on my financial life.
-To do this, I ask myself a few questions regarding my current financial health.
+To do this, I ask myself a few questions about money and how those answers affect my current financial health.
 Each question is very short and is designed to get me thinking about the bigger picture (i.e. keeping my money) again.

 “Is My Money Being Spent on the Things That Truly Matter to Me?”